 Germany is one of the best countries to study in Europe.
 Whether you choose to study in Berlin, Munich, Frankfurt, or any other German city, there are multiple colleges available for international students.
 German colleges are particularly famous for their Business and Management courses.
 They also offer all the other undergraduate and postgraduate courses you would expect as well.

-The best part is, German public colleges don’t charge any tuition fees to international students.
+The best part is, German public colleges don’t charge any tuition fees to local and international students.
 The only exception is the Federal State of Baden-Wurttemberg.
 There you might have to pay a tuition fee of $3,500 a year.
 But otherwise, german citizens and international students can study at German universities without tuition costs.

 Italy is one of the most popular tourist destinations in the world with many historic cities.
 Italy also welcomes thousands of international students every year.
 If you are interested in architecture, history, art and design or social studies, Italy is probably the best country for you.